UK judge blocks Julian Assange extradition | DW | 04.01.2021

 The US Justice Department on June 11, 2020 formally asked Britain to extradite Assange to the US to face a total of 18 charges.

-His extradition has sparked criticism, among others by Nils Melzer, UN special rapporteur on torture who told DW: "the United States is trying to criminalize investigative journalism."
+His extradition had sparked criticism, among others by Nils Melzer, UN special rapporteur on torture who told DW: "the United States is trying to criminalize investigative journalism."

 Christian Mihr, director of the German branch of Reporters without Borders (RSF) attended many days of the court proceedings in London.He told DW he believed that British authorities had "attempted to systematically shut out international observers."